t-xigit/docker-elk/README.md

 The first thing to run is `make pyinit` to install the python dependencies.
 If it fails you have to install python3 and pip3 first.

-To create a Loggy Stack run:
+To create a Loggy Stack locally run:
 `make loggy-make`
 To force a rebuild of the stack run:
 `sudo make loggy-make`
+Creating a EC2 instance with the Loggy stack can be done with:
+`export ANSIBLE_HOST_KEY_CHECKING=False`
+`make ansible-aws-make-ec2`
+`make ansible-aws-deploy`

 ## Enroll an Elastic Agent